 Or maybe the revolving door of relegation and requalification attests to a widening chasm between the QS and the CT.
 According to this school of thought, it’s mad to expect the ability to dominate in 15 of the world’s most average waves to translate to success at the likes of J-Bay, Chopes and Pipeline.
 This gap between the leagues condemns the surfers whose skill set falls within it to a life of QS success followed by CT failure, until they lose the will to pull on a soggy singlet altogether.

 Unfortunately, a look at the success rate of surfers who have achieved the fall off, re-qualify cycle in recent years seems to support this more negative reading.
-In fact, almost all of them have been relegated by the end of their first season.
+In fact, almost all of them were re-relegated by the end of their first season.
 Aritz Aranburu, Keanu Asing, Pat Gudauskas… the list goes on and on.
-There is, however, one very notable exception who could give this year’s returning surfers hope- Josh Kerr.
+There is, however, a few very notable exceptions from recent history who could give this year’s returning surfers hope, including Andy Irons and Josh Kerr.

-Kerrzy fell off tour briefly in 2010 before making a triumphant return in 2011 to take his place in the top ten, where he remained for the following four years.
+Kerrzy fell off tour briefly in 2010 before making a triumphant return in 2011 to take his place in the top ten, where he remained for the following four years and AI, of course, went on to become one of the most revered competitive surfers of all time.

-Perhaps the 2019 contingent will be a whole crew of Josh Kerrs.
+Perhaps the 2019 contingent will be a whole crew of Josh Kerrs and AIs.

 Leo Fioravanti certainly looks like he’s got the backing, the ability in powerful waves and the competitive zeal to make it.
 But he had all that in 2017 too, making his distinct lack of results a surprise to almost everyone.
 Callinan looks like a top 5 surfer in his free surfs and has been on a crazy competitive hot streak recently, winning a high ranking QS, wildcarding his way to the final of the Quik Pro and taking out the Pipe trials event.